lewagon/dotfiles/02-OOP/01-OO-Basics/01-Define-your-own-class/README.md

 touch lib/restaurant.rb
 ```

+You can safely delete the `.gitkeep` file.
+This file is only there so that git sees the otherwise empty folder.

 ## Convention

 **Pay attention** to your class file and your class name.
 Remember, `lower_snake_case(.rb)` for file name,